Statistical Inference of 1D Persistent Nonlinear Time Series and Application to Predictions: Method

 Finally, we fractionally integrate the model time series, adding long-range correlations to the model data.
 For this purpose, we employ the first-order finite difference approximation of the Gr\"unwald-Letnikov fractional integral which is obtained by setting $d\rightarrow-d$ in Eq.~\ref{eq:GL_derivative} and reads:

 Our approach neglects measurement noise.
 Since we are interested in reconstructing a macroscopic model possessing the same statistical properties as the original time series, we consider potential measurement noise as an indistinguishable part of the process.
 Choosing appropriate functions $\Phi$ and $\Theta$ is crucial for obtaining a suitable model.
 Therefore, we advise testing various functions and base the selection both on goodness of fit as well as comparisons of model data and original data.
+The assumed Markovianity of the fractionally differenced data should be tested in applications.
+If it is not satisfied, the discrete-time Langevin equation presented here must be replaced by a higher-order Markovian model incorporating more than one previous realization of the process.